awsdocs/amazon-redshift-management-guide/doc_source/rsql-query-tool-starting-tool-connection.md

 ### Using Single sign\-on DSN<a name="rsql-query-tool-starting-tool-connection-dsn"></a>

-You can configure a DSN for single sign\-on \(SSO\) authentication\.
-The following shows an example of a DSN\-connection configuration that uses Okta SSO\.
+You can configure a DSN for single sign\-on authentication\.
+The following shows an example of a DSN\-connection configuration that uses Okta single sign on\.

 ```
 [testokta]